FudaWiki/fudawiki-files/hanafuda/games/hachi-hachi.md

 It is among the most played hanafuda games in Japan, but enjoys little popularity in the rest of the world, where [Koi-Koi](/en/hanafuda/games/koi-koi) is perhaps the most well-known game.
 However, A New York Times article and a 'Book of American Hachi-ju-Hachi', both from the 1920s, nevertheless suggest it was a brief fad in the US.
 Hachi-Hachi play sets are available, generally containing two decks and several implements to aid in scorekeeping.
 It is likely that today's standard deck pattern, [Hachi-hachi-bana](/en/hanafuda/patterns/hachihachibana), takes its name from this game.

-*Despite being historically unrelated, the game is vaguely reminiscient of mahjong; both feature intricate scoring systems designed with an eye to gambling, and both are sold in dedicated sets that include tokens and various items for tracking the state of the game.
-And while both have a reputation for complexity, they are fundamentally quite graspable games one you burrow down beneath the layer cake of scoring mechanisms.*
+> Hachi-Hachi is vaguely reminiscient of **mahjong**, despite being historically unrelated; both feature intricate scoring systems designed with an eye to gambling, and both are sold in dedicated sets that include tokens and various items for tracking the state of the game.
+And while both have a reputation for complexity, they are fundamentally quite graspable games one you burrow down beneath the layer cake of scoring mechanisms.
+{.is-info}

 # Preliminaries

 ## Equipment
 **Hachi-Hachi is, naturally, played with a standard hanafuda deck.** Typically, two decks are used—one red-backed, one black-backed—though this is not strictly necessary.
 While one deck is being played, the other can be shuffled by an inactive player in preparation for the next round.
-This saves time between rounds, and also means the back colour will alternate with each round, which aids in tracking the current month. *The old 'Hachi-ju-Hachi' book suggests using the red deck for odd-numbered months, and the black deck for even-numbered ones.*
+This saves time between rounds, and also means the back colour will alternate with each round, which aids in tracking the current month.

+> The old 'Hachi-ju-Hachi' book suggests using the red deck for odd-numbered months, and the black deck for even-numbered ones.
+{.is-info}

 A supply of poker chips, go stones, or other tokens—preferably in a large quantity, and with at least two denominations—will also be immensely helpful for keeping track of scores.
-Scores can be kept on paper if required, but can be trickier.
+Scores can be kept on paper if required, but this can be trickier.

+> Traditionally, go stones are used to keep score, with black stones being 1 point and white stones being 1 *kan* (10 or 12 points, depending on the ruleset).
+{.is-info}

 Hachi-Hachi sets will include additional tokens for tracking things such as the field multiplier and *[mizuten](#Mizuten)* markers, along with pots for holding payments.
 Again, none of these items are strictly necessary.